billkarsh/SpikeGLX/Markdown/UserManual.md

-It is an option to do your data taking runs without a connected square wave generator, and you might choose that if you only have one stream, if your generator is broken, or is otherwise unavailable.
+It is an option to do your data taking runs without a connected square wave generator, and you might choose that if you only have one stream, or if the sync hardware is malfunctioning for any reason.
 Under these conditions runs will start off with time synchronization errors of 5 to 10 ms (owing to T-zero error) and that error will slowly drift depending upon how accurate the rate calibration is and whether the